-With a 2017 student population of just over 1,900, Western Nebraska Community College is one of the more close-knit institutions among our top Nebraska community colleges.
-Class sizes here are small enough that you won't feel like an anonymous face in the crowd, and the student-faculty ratio is an encouraging 14:1.
+With a student population of just under 1,900, Western Nebraska Community College is one of the more close-knit institutions among our top Nebraska community colleges.
+Class sizes here are small enough that you won't feel like an anonymous face in the crowd, and the student-faculty ratio is an encouraging 13:1.

 WNCC operates three full-service campuses in the panhandle of the state: its flagship location in Scottsbluff, another residential campus in Sidney and a non-residential location in Alliance.
 It's also one of the longest-lived community colleges in Nebraska, tracing its history back to the founding of Scottsbluff Junior College in 1926.

 The degree catalog here consists of more than 70 subjects of study.
 A range of pre-professional and pre-academic majors, including biomedical research, dentistry, food science, physical therapy and veterinary medicine, can help you prepare for rewarding, high-skill careers.

 Central Community College (Grand Island)